Pete Cross: Career

 Cross played three seasons (1970–1973) in the National Basketball Association (NBA) as a member of the Seattle SuperSonics and Kansas City-Omaha Kings.
 His best NBA season was his first, in which he averaged eight points and twelve rebounds per game.
 His 12 rebounds per game in 1970–71 is still the SuperSonics' rookie record.

 He played for the Iberia Superstars in the European Professional Basketball League in 1975.

 Death

 On January 2, 1977, Cross was found dead in his home in Redmond, Washington.
-His wife said that he had had epileptic seizures.
+His wife, Cynthia Cross, said that he had epileptic seizures.
 He was 28.

 Cross was posthumously inducted into the University of San Francisco Dons Hall of Fame (1979), and the Kern County Sports Hall of Fame (1993).